-Obba Babatunde’ is a well-respected actor who has appeared in seventeen stage productions, thirty theatrical films, sixty made-for-television movies, and several television series.
+Obba Babatunde’ is a well-respected actor who has appeared in seventeen stage productions, thirty theatrical films, sixty made-for-television movies, and many television series.

 Babatunde’ is best known for his roles in the movies “The Manchurian Candidate,” “The Notebook,” “Philadelphia,” and “John Q, and TV shows “Madam Secretary,” “The Young and the Restless,” “Grey’s Anatomy,” “NCIS,” and “Boston Legal.”